localstack/docs/content/en/aws/iam/index.md

 ```

 the call is correctly executed.

+#### Soft Mode

+If you enable `IAM_SOFT_MODE=1`, you can look at the logs whether your requests would have been denied or not, while still being able to execute your whole stack without interference.
+This is especially useful when trying to find missing permissions over a whole stack (with resources depending on each other) at a time without having to redeploy for every missing permission.

 {{< alert >}}
 **Note**: As of 1.0, resource based policies and conditions are not yet supported.
 Please try keeping to identity-based policies where possible.